 Yeah!
 We are all so happy that Bob Appleton has been ordinated into the Reformed Episcopal Church!
 The ceremony which took place on Saturday, December 28th was a wonderful event that we all enjoyed-

 Grace Church will be hosting a division of the Campus Life Youth Program.
 This will be the Havre de Grace area's location, and this program is geared towards Middle School and High School age young adults.
 We are now in the process of doing outreach activities to encourage attendance.
 Visit their website for more information: http://www.yfc.net/campuslife/ and for the Harford County Chapter- http://www.mmyfc.org/ministries/campus_life/harford_county_campus_life/

 Our Morning Prayer on Wednesdays will resume on Wednesdays, at 9 am at Grace Church.
 Come and join us for prayers and meditation.

-It's winter!
+It's SUMMER!
 As you celebrate events and get-togethers with friends and family, please remember to pray to God for his blessings upon our country.
 This country was founded upon Christian values, moral beliefs, strong work ethics and religious freedoms and liberties.
 We need to help others understand this, and protect it.
 Enjoy your holidays and fun!